ashaygupta-cc/Portfolio-Website-Frontend/README.md

 ## Features

-- 🎨 Modern design with 3D animations using Three.js
+- 🎨 Modern design with 3D animations using Three.js & Gsap
 - 📱 Fully responsive across all devices
 - 📧 Working contact form with email notifications
 - ⚡ Fast performance with Vite